strongloop/strongloop.com2/_posts/2019-12-11-in-the-loop-december-11.md

 ### Using extensions to support pagination in OpenAPI

-Morad Ankri continuestrhis multi part series based on his talk from the API Specifications Conference.
+Morad Ankri continues this multi part series based on his talk from the API Specifications Conference.

 [READ MORE >>>](https://www.transposit.com/blog/2019.12.10-using-extensions-to-support-pagination-in-openapi/)